swetharangan/study-of-basic-gates/README.md

 **AND gate**

-The AND gate is an electronic circuit that gives a high output (1) only if all its inputs are high.
+The AND gate is an electro Circuit that gives a high output (1) only if all its inputs are high.
 A dot (.) is used to show the AND operation i.e. A.B or can be written as AB
 Y= A.B

 **OR gate**